thycotic/ss-docs/users/user-login-settings/index.md

 > **Note:** "Remember me" is only visible if the "Allow Remember Me" setting is enabled.
 This is the period that the remember me cookie mentioned above is valid.
 For example: if set to one day, then users taking advantage of "remember me" have to log in at least once a day.
 To set a time value (minutes, hours, or days), uncheck the Unlimited checkbox.

 - **Enable RADIUS Integration:** Allow for RADIUS server integration with your user login authentication.
 Other RADIUS settings appear upon enabling this option.
-These settings are discussed in [RADIUS Authentication](#Radius-Authentication).
+These settings are discussed in [RADIUS Authentication](../../application-authentication/two-factor-authentication/radius-user-authentication/index.md#Radius-Authentication).

 - **Maximum Concurrent Logins Per User:** This setting allows a user to log into SS from multiple locations at once without logging out their sessions at other locations.

 - **Maximum Login Failures:** Set the number of login attempts allowed before a user is locked out of their account.
 Once locked out, they need a SS administrator to reset their password and enable their account.
-For details on how to reset a locked account, see [Creating a User](#Creating-A-User).
+For details on how to reset a locked account, see [Creating Users](../creating-users/index.md).

 - **Require Two Factor for these Login Types:** This setting specifies which types of login require two-factor authentication: